Superinjective Simplicial Maps of the Complexes of Curves on Nonorientable Surfaces: Introduction

+We note that $g + n = 4$ case is open where $g$ is the genus of the surface and $n$ is the number of the boundary components.

-The mapping class groups and complex of curves on orientable surfaces are defined similarly as follows: Let $R$ be a compact, connected, orientable surface.
+The mapping class group and the complex of curves on orientable surfaces are defined similarly as follows: Let $R$ be a compact, connected, orientable surface.
 Mapping class group, $Mod_R$, of $R$ is defined to be the group of isotopy classes of orientation preserving homeomorphisms of $R$.
 Extended mapping class group, $Mod_R^*$, of $R$ is defined to be the group of isotopy classes of all self-homeomorphisms of $R$.
-The complex of curves, $\mathcal{C}(R)$, on $R$ is defined as an abstract simplicial complex.
-The vertex set is the set of isotopy classes of nontrivial simple closed curves, where here nontrivial means it does not bound a disk and it is not isotopic to a boundary component of $R$.
+The complex of curves $\mathcal{C}(R)$, on $R$ was introduced by Harvey in \cite{Har}.
+It is defined as an abstract simplicial complex.
+The vertex set is the set of isotopy classes of nontrivial simple closed curves, where nontrivial means it does not bound a disk and it is not isotopic to a boundary component of $R$.
 A set of vertices forms a simplex in $\mathcal{C}(R)$ if they can be represented by pairwise disjoint simple closed curves.

 Ivanov proved that the automorphism group of the curve complex is isomorphic to the extended mapping class group on orientable surfaces.
-As an application he proved that isomorphisms between any two finite index subgroups are geometric.
+As an application he proved that isomorphisms between any two finite index subgroups are geometric, see \cite{Iv1}.
 Ivanov's results were proven by Korkmaz in \cite{K1} for lower genus cases.
 Luo gave a different proof of these results for all cases in \cite{L}.
-After Ivanov's work, mapping class group was viewed as the automorphism group of various geometric objects on orientable surfaces.
-These objects include Schaller's complex (see \cite{Sc} by Schaller), the complex of pants decompositions (see \cite{M} by Margalit), the complex of nonseparating curves (see \cite{Ir3} by Irmak), the complex of separating curves (see \cite{BM1} by Brendle-Margalit, and \cite{MV} by McCarthy-Vautaw), the complex of Torelli geometry (see \cite{FIv} by Farb-Ivanov), the Hatcher-Thurston complex (see \cite{IrK} by Irmak-Korkmaz), and complex of arcs (see \cite{IrM} by Irmak-McCarthy).
-As applications, Farb-Ivanov proved that the automorphism group of the Torelli subgroup is isomorphic to the mapping class group in \cite{FIv}, and McCarthy-Vautaw extended this result to $g \geq 3$ in \cite{MV}.
+Ivanov and McCarthy classified injective homomorphisms between the mapping class groups of compact, connected, orientable surfaces of genus $\geq 2$ in \cite{IMc}.
+After Ivanov's work about automorphisms of complexes of curves, mapping class group was viewed as the automorphism group of various geometric objects on orientable surfaces.
+These objects include Schaller's complex (see \cite{S} by Schaller), the complex of pants decompositions (see \cite{M} by Margalit), the complex of nonseparating curves (see \cite{Ir3} by Irmak), the complex of separating curves (see \cite{BM1} by Brendle-Margalit, and \cite{MV} by McCarthy-Vautaw), the complex of Torelli geometry (see \cite{FIv} by Farb-Ivanov), the Hatcher-Thurston complex (see \cite{IrK} by Irmak-Korkmaz), and the complex of arcs (see \cite{IrM} by Irmak-McCarthy).
+As applications, Farb-Ivanov proved that the automorphism group of the Torelli subgroup is isomorphic to the mapping class group in \cite{FIv}, and McCarthy-Vautaw extended this result to $g \geq 3$ (where $g$ is the genus of the surface) in \cite{MV}.